 Blue LEDs went into production in 1993.
 Nakamura was awarded his doctorate in engineering from the University of Tokushima in 1994.
 He left Nichia Corporation in 1999 and took a position as a professor of engineering at the University of California, Santa Barbara (UCSB) in its College of Engineering’s Department of Materials.
 There, he has established a well-respected research program in new areas of nitride research.
 Recent projects include a blue-violet LED and zero-energy-loss LEDs, which would be close to 100 percent efficient.

-In 2001, Nakamura made international headlines when he sued Nichia over his bonus for his blue LED work, which was originally less than $200.
-The Japanese court awarded him $180 million.
-However, after Nichia appealed, the parties settled for $7 million in 2005.
+In 2001, Nakamura made international headlines when he sued Nichia over his bonus for his blue LED work, originally around $180.
+The parties settled in 2005 for $8 million.

 Meanwhile, Nakamura has received numerous awards for his achievements, including the 2006 Millennium Prize, the Nikkei BP Engineering Award, the IEEE Lasers and Electro-Optics Society Engineering Achievement Award, the British Rank Prize, the Julius-Springer Prize for Applied Physics, and the Asahi Award.
 He received the Nobel Prize in Physics together with Prof. Isamu Akasaki and Hiroshi Amano in 2014.
-Nakamura holds 80 Japanese and ten U.S. patents.
+Nakamura holds over 200 US patents and over 300 Japanese patents.